-If you are unable to do this or remain unhappy with the outcome, you can raise a complaint via the Patient Relations Team.
-This Team can support you to raise a complaint in line with the National Complaint Handling Procedure (NCHP).
+If you are unable to do this or remain unhappy with the outcome, you can raise a complaint via the Patient Experience Team.
+This Team can support you to raise a complaint in line with the Complaint Handling Procedure.
 More information can be found on NHS Fife’s Complaints Information Leaflet.

-We can also provide an opportunity for patients, families or carers to share their experience to support us to develop and improve our services.
-If you would like to support this work, please email us at [email protected]
+We can provide an opportunity for you to help us develop and improve our services based on your experience.
+If you would like to support future work, please visit Community Involvement pages.